 When someone says, “I’m on a budget,” they usually mean that they need to conserve cash and can’t afford to spend money for an item.
 It’s a noun and refers to either a mental list they have created in their heads or a physical list of expenses they have written down that constitute their budget.

 When we say “budget” we’re referring to a verb, an action word, “We are budgeting our money.”
 Our budget is a system that helps us set aside money each paycheck in predetermined categories for spending in the future.
-It helps us protect money for irregular expenses like clothes, car repair, annual homeowners insurance or semi-annual property taxes and vacation, while also accumulating money for monthly expenses like food, gas, and utilities.
+This very budget helps us protect money for irregular expenses like clothes, car repair, holidays, annual homeowners insurance or semi-annual property taxes and vacation.
+At the same time we are also accumulating money for monthly expenses like food, gas, and utilities.

 Different Types of Budgets

-Most budget systems aren’t as effective at setting aside specific amounts of money for anticipated expenses, but we can spend with confidence, knowing that all of our financial bases are covered.
+Most budget systems don’t include setting aside specific amounts of money in advance for anticipated expenses.
+But our budget does, and we can spend with confidence, knowing that all of our financial bases are covered.